-When we are anxious, we all tend to avoid the thing that making us feel that way and often say “it’s just easier.” but is it really?Tweet
+When we are anxious, we all tend to avoid the thing that’s making us feel that way, and often say “it’s just easier.”
+But is it really?Tweet

 I remember the days of old when the world wasn’t such a scary place.
-I thought nothing of the environment around me; had the music up high, the gatherings loud and full of fun.
+I thought nothing of the environment around me, had the music up high, the gatherings loud and full of fun.
 But no longer.
-Today, I live in a prison; incarcerated by my own mind.
+Today, I live in a prison.
+I’m incarcerated by my own mind.

-While I plot and scheme to escape from myself through regular therapy and exercise, I find the walls think and cold; like concreate.
-Nonetheless I battle on and tell myself, “Even concreate has a weakness, I just have to find it.”
+While I plot and scheme to escape from myself through regular therapy and exercise, I find the walls thick and cold, like concreate.
+Nonetheless I battle on and tell myself, “Even concrete has a weakness – I just have to find it.”

-Oftentimes, when I help others through their more challenging moments, I the phrase. “it’s just easier comes up.”
-For example, when I say, “have you ever tried confronting your anxiety?
-Many times, the answer is, “it’s just easier to avoid, put it out of my mind.”
+Oftentimes, when I help others through their more challenging moments, the phrase.
+“It’s just easier” comes up.”
+For example, when I say, “Have you ever tried confronting your anxiety?
+Many times, the answer is, “It’s just easier to avoid, put it out of my mind.”

-This is anxiety speak and its trade make saying, “It’s just easier.”
-However, when I follow up with, “how has your anxiety been since you avoided doing what has initially caused it?”
-More often than not, their response is, “Constantly on high” or some variation of.
+This is anxiety-speak and its trademark saying “It’s just easier.”
+However, when I follow up with “How has your anxiety been since you avoided doing what has initially caused it?” more often than not, their response is “Constantly on high” or some variation of.

 Firstly, we need to learn that being uncomfortable isn’t synonymous with avoidance.
-In fact, this is anxieties’ immediate reaction to feeling uncomfortable.
-Therefore, it’s better to defy its orders and the fantasies it constructs and do the thing you’re scared of doing.
+In fact, this is anxiety’s immediate reaction to feeling uncomfortable.
+Therefore, it’s better to defy its orders and the fantasies it constructs, and do the thing you’re scared of doing.
 I promise you, over time it will take the angst from 8 or 9 to a much more manageable level of fear.

-For most of my life, roundabouts where terrifying junctions that, as far as I was aware, were only available in Britain.
+For most of my life, roundabouts were terrifying junctions that, as far as I was aware, were available only in Britain.
 I can recall, even as a kid thinking, “I’m ‘never going to drive in one of those things!
-When I watched the cars enter and exit them, it looks like chaos; every car going in circles and every which direction; “That’s just crazy” I thought.
-With that said, I was always relived knowing that they were a world away.
+When I watched the cars enter and exit them, it looked like chaos, every car going in circles and every which direction.
+“That’s just crazy” I thought.
+With that said, I was always relieved knowing that they were a world away.

 Need Help?
 Go to Crisis Services Canada

-Yet despite those roundabouts becoming a thing, I stuck to my avoidance policy for over fifteen years.
-And because there were more and more, my anxiety around them, became, you guessed it, stronger and stronger.
+Yet despite those roundabouts becoming a thing, I stuck to my avoidance policy for over 15 years.
+And because there were more and more, my anxiety around them became, you guessed it, stronger and stronger.
 Was avoidance really a create coping tool?
 I wish it were, but in my experience, this has never been the case.

 You’re not so tough.